Internship: Rules & Eligibility

 - Students participating in specialized two-year or certificate programs should contact the Foundation to determine eligibility.

 - Non-US citizens must provide an INS work authorization permit or CPT letter within 10 days after notification of internship selection in order to qualify as a Television Academy Foundation intern.
 For details, check with your college or university.
 In order to be paid, you must have a U.S. Social Security number prior to the start of your internship.

 - All students selected for the internship positions will be subject to a background check prior to final placement.

 - All positions are full-time, paid, for 8 weeks in Los Angeles.

 - Most, but not all, internships start in mid-to-late June or early July.
 Once you are confirmed as an intern, you and your host will determine your exact start date.
 The Live Event Production, TV Directing and TV Scriptwriting categories usually start in late July to early August.
 All internships end eight weeks after the start date.

 - The Television Academy Foundation pays approximately $4,500 to each intern, payments of which will be made every two weeks.
 Applicable payroll deductions are taken from payments.

-- Reliable transportation is a must for working in Los Angeles.
-Public transportation is available, however not always timely or dependable in many parts of the city and surrounding areas.
+- Students are responsible for their own in-town transportation.
+While public transportation is available, many work locations will have limited access to public transport which is not timely or dependable in many parts of the city and surrounding areas.

 - Airline ticket assistance may be available to individuals not bringing reliable transportation who live beyond a 200 mile radius from Los Angeles County.

 Television Academy members will select finalists for each internship category during the month of February.
 All finalists will then be asked to submit a video interview in response to questions posed in the notice of final candidacy.
-Students selected for the internship positions will be notified mid-March into early April.
+Students selected for the internship positions will be notified via email mid-March into early April.
 Please note: Cinematography, TV Directing and TV Scriptwriting interns may not be notified until early June based on the host companies' production schedules.